 The program meets the requirements of this Key Element.
-The program provided evidence of the foundational clinical training component.
+The program provided evidence of having a foundational practice application component consistent in meeting the program's mission, goals, and outcomes.

 Key Element IV-D: Program and Regulatory Alignment

 The program demonstrates that graduates have met educational and clinical practice requirements (e.g., coursework, clinical experience, and supervision) that satisfy the regulatory requirements for entry-level practice in the state, province, or location in which the program physically resides or in which the student intends to practice.
 Programs must also document that students are informed (e.g., demonstrate review of appropriate regulatory sites or licensing laws) about the educational, clinical, and regulatory requirements for entry-level practice in the state, province, or location in which each student resides or intends to practice.